-A mobile sports betting app in Oregon is expected to launch at some point during the Fall of 2019.
-The app will be available statewide and those who are 18 years old or older will be able to use it.
+A mobile sports betting app in Oregon also launched during the Fall of 2019.
+The app is called Scoreboard and is available statewide to those who are 18 years old or older.

-At this time tribal casinos will not offer mobile apps but will offer collegiate sports betting.
-To counter that, the state lottery will offer mobile sports betting but will not offer collegiate betting odds.
+At this time tribal casinos do not offer mobile apps but they do offer collegiate sports betting in OR.
+To counter that, the state lottery offers mobile sports betting but does not offer collegiate betting odds.

 Sports betting in Illinois was voted on in June 2019.
 Following more than a year of back-and-forth battles between competing parties, sports betting advocates finally found a way through.
 Adding sports wagering to an old casino expansion bill, Rep. Robert Rita was able to win enough support for SB690.

 A positive House vote on May 31 was matched by the Senate on June 2.
 The bill was subsequently submitted to Governor Jay Robert Pritzker.
 Having already signaled his support for legal sportsbooks in Illinois, the votes were considered wins for locals.

 Although the industry is still finding its feet, SB690 contains provisions for offline and online betting.
 This means those within the state of Illinois will be able to access live and online sportsbooks in the future.